Dana Wachs: Eau Claire City Council

-Wachs served as a member of the Eau Claire City Council from 2009-2012.
+Wachs served as a member of the Eau Claire City Council from 2009 to 2012.
 During his time on the City Council, Wachs served on the City/County Health Committee, Transit Commission, Affirmative Action Committee, Parks and Waterway Committee, Library Board, and Economic Policy Advisory Committee.

 Wisconsin State Assembly

 In November 2012, Wachs was elected unopposed to the Wisconsin State Assembly as a Democrat.
 He was re-elected unopposed in 2014.
 In 2016, Wachs was elected to serve on the Credentials Committee at the Democratic National Convention.

 During his first term in the Wisconsin State Assembly, Rep. Wachs served on the Assembly Committees on Colleges and Universities, Constitution and Ethics, Criminal Justice, Judiciary, and Workforce Development.
 He was also the Vice-Chair of the Legislative Council Study Committee on the Transfer of Structured Settlement Payments.

 In 2013, Wachs introduced Assembly Bill Assembly Bill 51, the "Revolving Door" bill.
 This proposal would have prohibited any former legislator from working as a lobbyist for 24 months after they leave office.
 In 2014, he introduced Assembly Joint Resolution 80, which would have called for a statewide advisory referendum on whether or not Wisconsin should adopt a nonpartisan system of redistricting.

 For the 2015 legislative session, Rep. Wachs served as the ranking Democratic member on the Assembly Committees on Judiciary and Colleges and Universities.
 He also served on the Constitution and Ethics Committee.